Where can I buy Composite Prime products?

 When you first lay your deck, there can be some residue from the packaging which may include dust from the manufacturing process, also any sand deposited in the rain can also make your deck look dusty.
 Initially, this may cause some temporary watermarks if you try to wash it off.
 We suggest washing your deck with soapy water and rinsing thoroughly.
 You can also use a pressure washer to wash your deck.
-Within a couple of weeks this will disappear to leave your deck looking brand new!

 How do I fix the balustrade properly?

 To ensure that the balustrade is secure you must fix the system to the subframe.
-You can either do this by drilling holes through the boards to secure into the subframe or you can cut the boards around the post mount to create a space for it to fit.
+You can cut the boards around the post mount to create a space for it to fit.
 However you decide to secure the balustrade, please ensure you leave expansion gaps to allow the deck boards freedom to expand and contract.
 Always consult a professional installer for decking installed over 600mm off ground level.

 How does it compare to a solid board?